learn-co-curriculum/react-presentation-components/README.md

 straightforward API for all our text fields consisting of an `onChange` callback -- because in most cases our `<input>`s are going to need to perform some action when the users type -- and a `limit` for the amount of characters that a user can enter in the field.
+So although our presentational component is simple, it can still have a degree of interactivity through the addition of callbacks.

 Now, of course, we can argue about whether wrapping the `<input>` field in this way is a good idea.
 After all, `<input>`s are nice simple implementations in their